PufferFinance/PufferPool/docs/README.md

 # Puffer Protocol Docs

-The Puffer Protocol enables anyone to run a validator with a refundable bond of just 2 ETH and an additional payment for the desired operation time, known as a smoothing commitment.
+The Puffer Protocol enables anyone to run an Ethereum PoS validator with a 2 ETH bond and an additional payment for the desired operation time, known as a smoothing commitment.
 If Intel SGX or another Trusted Execution Environment (TEE) is utilized, the bond requirement is reduced to 1 ETH.
-The liquidity required to operate these validators is provided by stakers who can stake ETH into the [PufferPool.sol](../src/PufferPool.sol) smart contract.
-In exchange, stakers receive pufETH, an asset that appreciates in value as the protocol generates rewards.
+During registration, Node Operators (NoOps) have the choice to deploy their validator to restaking modules that are committed to running AVSs on EigenLayer.
+Their validator's ETH is restaked and delegated to a Restaking Operator who runs the AVSs.
+In exchange, the NoOp will receive commission on the generated restaking rewards.
+The liquidity required to operate the validators is provided by stakers who stake ETH to the [PufferPool.sol](../src/PufferPool.sol) smart contract.
+In exchange, stakers receive pufETH, an asset that appreciates in value as the protocol generates PoS and restaking rewards.

 ## Dependencies